26twentysix/mxm_sched_bot/README.md

 in development

-telegram bot token stored in token.txt
+telegram bot token should be in environment variables